Everything you need to know about the London Marathon 2027:

 Founded by British Olympic medallists Chris Brasher and John Disley, the race was designed to showcase the best of the city while promoting fitness and charity.

-The inaugural race on 29 March 1981 saw over 20,000 applicants, with less than half of those making it to the start line.
+The inaugural race on 29 March 1981 saw more than 20,000 applicants, with less than half of those making it to the start line.
 Dick Beardsley (USA) and Inge Simonsen (Norway) famously finished hand-in-hand in 2:11:48, while Joyce Smith won the women’s race in 2:29:57.

-Fast forward to today, and the TCS London Marathon attracted more than 800,000 applicants for this year’s event, while participants have raised more than £1 billion for charity since 1981.
-The 2024 event was the largest in history and 2025, the historic 45th edition, is set to be even bigger.
+Fast forward to today, and the TCS London Marathon attracts more than 800,000 applicants, while participants have raised more than £1.4 billion for charity since 1981.
+The 2026 event was the largest in history, setting a record for the most finishers with 59,830 participants crossing the line and included two of the first ever sub-two hour marathon times.

 The route itself takes you past some of London’s most famous attractions, including the historic Tower Bridge, views of London Eye from Embankment and the iconic Buckingham Palace.